longjie/learn_ros_multimaster/README.md

 Note you have run individual four ROS systems.
 The each container has its own master(roscore) running.
 Yes, it is multi-master system.

-The number after the script is for identify the node and topics.
-The mulitimaster_fkie syncs the node and topic name as is, so you need to use different namespace for each ROS node and topics.
-You cannot launch nodes which have same name.
+The number after the script is to identify the node and topics.
+The mulitimaster_fkie syncs the node and topic name as is, so you need to use different namespace for each ROS node and topic.
+You cannot launch nodes of the same name.

-### Launch the rviz
+### Launch rviz

 Now you can run another container to run rviz to visualize the robots.